TUM-CS-CTV/ImmobilizationMPO/README.md

 ## Publications
 When using this work, please cite our paper:

-Leandros Paschalidis, Sara Arana-Pena, Volker Sieber, Jakob Burger, Mechanistic modeling, parametric study and optimization of immobilization of enzymatic cascades in porous particles, Submitted to the journal: Reaction Chemistry & Engineering.
+Leandros Paschalidis, Sara Arana-Peña, Volker Sieber, Jakob Burger, Mechanistic modeling, parametric study and optimization of immobilization of enzymatic cascades in porous particles, Submitted to the journal: Reaction Chemistry & Engineering.